 Sum of Years Depreciation (SYD) is a method of accelerated depreciation.
 Similar to the double declining balance method, sum of years depreciation aims to depreciate a company’s assets at an accelerated rate.
-Companies may choose to do this as this practice will result in a bigger depreciation tax shield in the first few years of the depreciation.
+Companies may choose the SYD method as the practice will result in a larger depreciation tax shield in the first few years of the asset’s life.

-The sum of year method of depreciation is also popular with firms that are looking to write off equipment that has a high chance of becoming obsolete before the salvage value is reached.
+The sum of years method of depreciation is also popular with firms that are looking to write off equipment that has a high probability of becoming obsolete before the salvage value is reached.
 For example, a company may choose this method to depreciate assets such as computers, which may become obsolete very quickly given the rate of technological advancements in the world today.

 The sum of years depreciation method works by depreciating the asset’s depreciable amount by a depreciation factor unique to each year.
 The depreciable amount is equal to the asset’s total acquisition cost less the asset’s salvage value.
 The total acquisition cost refers to the total capital expenditure that the company had to undertake in order to gain possession of said assets.